astronomer/astro-docs/ac/next/03_production.md

 Begin by running the following command on the machine which you wish to enable the scheduler:

 ```
-sudo systemctl enable astronomer-certified@scheduler.service
+sudo systemctl enable astronomer-core@scheduler.service
 ```

 The machine that will run the scheduler will need some slight configuration, as we have to run DB migrations somewhere, and it's best to only run them from one machine.

 >Note: The above is not required, Airflow will not try to apply migrations more than once.

-To set up this behavior,  we can edit the "override file" for this unit by running `sudo systemctl edit astronomer-certified@scheduler.service`.
+To set up this behavior,  we can edit the "override file" for this unit by running `sudo systemctl edit astronomer-core@scheduler.service`.
 This will open an editor with an empty document, into which we place:

 ```
 [Service]